Oil pact monitors won't discuss further cuts at July meet - report

 Russian Energy Minister Alexander Novak told Reuters last week that the monitoring committee, which will discuss the deal implementation and market situation, had the authority to recommend "any decisions" to participants. [nL8N1JT0D5]

-(Reporting by Maria Kiselyova; Editing by Edmund Blair)
+Reporting by Maria Kiselyova; Editing by Edmund Blair